Geometry of the Space of Sections of Twistor Spaces with Circle Action

-We also explain how to use the Atiyah--Ward transform to obtain a natural holomorphic extension of the line bundle $L\,\longrightarrow\, M$ to $\mathcal L\,\longrightarrow\, \mathcal S$, and how the meromorphic connection on $L_Z$ can be described naturally in terms of $\mathcal L$ and the data of the circle action (see Theorem \ref{AWH} and \S~2.6).
-This is implicit in Hitchin's work \cite{Hitchin-HKQK}, but we believe our point of view in terms of the geometry of the space $\mathcal S$ of holomorphic sections might shed a new light onto his constructions.
-Moreover, our results allow us to make conclusions about the global structure of $\mathcal S$ (see Theorem \ref{Thm:S0neqZ0Zinfty})
+We also explain how to use the Atiyah--Ward transform to obtain a natural holomorphic extension of the line bundle $L \longrightarrow M$ to $\mathcal L \longrightarrow \mathcal S$, and how the meromorphic $1$-form given by the difference between the meromorphic connection and the Atiyah--Ward connection on $L_Z$ can be described naturally in terms of $\mathcal L$ and the data of the circle action (see Theorem \ref{AWH} and Section~\ref{subsec:alternativeconn}).
+This is implicit in Hitchin's work \cite{Hitchin-HKQK}, but we believe our point of view in terms of the geometry of the space $\mathcal S$ of holomorphic sections might shed a new light onto his constructions and will be useful in explicit computations.
+Moreover, our results allow us to extend the knowledge about the global structure of $\mathcal S$ (see Theorem~\ref{Thm:S0neqZ0Zinfty}).

-We then apply this general framework to the space of holomorphic sections of $\Mdh(\Sigma, \SL(n,\C))$.
-Even though $\mathcal S$ is expected to be singular in this case, the general theory tells us that the critical points of the energy functional are closely related to the fixed points of the $\C^*$-action on $\mathcal S$.
+We then apply this general framework to the space $\mathcal S$ of holomorphic sections of $\mathcal{M}_{\mathrm{DH}}(\Sigma,\allowbreak \operatorname{SL}(n,\C))$ and are able to strengthen some of our general results in this particular setup.
+Even though $\mathcal S$ is expected to be singular in this case, the general theory tells us that the critical points of the energy functional are actually closely related to the fixed points of the $\C^*$-action on $\mathcal S$.